altsaxofon/easy-reader/README.md

 The setup script creates a service that mounts the fat32 partition and loads the easy_reader python script in it's virtual environment.
 It will auto run when the pi is booted.

+#### Translate

+The easy reader is configured to speak swedish.
+You can change language by changing the settings in the `config.py`file.
+Change model, Translate phrases.

 > [!NOTE]
 >The first time the easyreader boots it will generate wav files for the speech synthesis, and this might take som time (10+ minutes)
 > [!NOTE]
 > The easyreader must be connected to WiFi to download the TTS model.
 After this, the reader can generate speech (e.g. when adding a new book) without connection to the internet.

 ### Not working?